antoniovazquezblanco/setup-ghidra/README.md

     # will be ignored.
     # Example:
     # download_url: 'https://github.com/NationalSecurityAgency/ghidra/releases/download/Ghidra_10.4_build/ghidra_10.4_PUBLIC_20230928.zip'
-    download_url: ''
+    download_url: ""

     # The owner of the repository to look for Ghidra releases.
 By default, NSA
     # official user is used.
-    owner: 'NationalSecurityAgency'
+    owner: "NationalSecurityAgency"

     # A repository on which to find releases.
 By default, NSA official repo
     # name is used.
-    repository: 'ghidra'
+    repository: "ghidra"

     # Version spec to use.
 Please use SemVer notation.
 It also accepts the
     # 'latest' alias to download the latest version available.
-    version: 'latest'
+    version: "latest"

     # SHA256 sum value to check the downloaded tool against.
 You may use the
     # keyworkd 'skip' to not perform this check or the keyworkd 'online' to
     # check against the release notes in the repository.
 Otherwise, a valid
     # hexadecimal string is expected.
-    sha256sum: 'online'
+    sha256sum: "online"

     # Github authentication token to avoid API limiting.
     # This is optional.